ninbura/nvim/readme.md

         - Hit `ctrl+x` to exit, hit `y` to confirm you want to save changes, and then `enter` to save over the existing file.
 4. #### install nvm
     - install **nvm** via [these instructions](https://github.com/nvm-sh/nvm#installing-and-updating)
-    - make sure you add the necessary lines to your `~/.profile` as the instructions state in your terminal after following the above instructions
-        - use nano just like in the second half of step 3
-        - ```Bash
-          nano ~/.profile
-          ```
 5. #### restart your computer
-   - You could techincally get away with sourcing your `~/.profile` but I consistently have issues with this... so I restart.
+   - You could techincally get away with sourcing your `~/.profile` but that consistently caused in issue where my desktop environment would get uinstalled on Ubuntu... so I restart.
 6. #### configure nvm
     - ```Bash
       nvm install --lts